fleetdm/fleet/docs/Using Fleet/Scripts.md

 Learn more about generating a fleetd agent and deploying it [here](./enroll-hosts.md).

-### Security considerations

-Script execution can only be enabled by someone with root access to the host.

-Turning MDM on for a macOS host or pushing a new fleetd agent qualify as root access.

 ## Execute a script

 You can execute a script in the Fleet UI, with Fleet API, or with the fleetctl command-line interface (CLI).